Kim Rhode

 Kimberly Susan Rhode (born July 16, 1979) is an American double trap and skeet shooter.
 A California native, she is a six-time Olympic medal winner, including three gold medals, and six-time national champion in double trap.
 She is the most successful female shooter at the Olympics as the only triple Olympic Champion and the only woman to have won two Olympic gold medals for Double Trap.
 She won a gold medal in skeet shooting at the 2012 Summer Olympics, equaling the world record of 99 out of 100 clays.
-Most recently, she won the bronze medal at the Rio 2016 Olympics, making her the first Olympian to win a medal on five different continents, the first Summer Olympian to win an individual medal at six consecutive summer games, and the first woman to medal in six consecutive Olympics.
+Most recently, she won the bronze medal at the Rio 2016 Olympics, making her the first Olympian to win a medal on five continents, the first Summer Olympian to win an individual medal at six consecutive summer games, and the first woman to medal in six consecutive Olympics.

 Early life

 Kimberly Rhode was born in Whittier, California, in 1979.
 Rhode began sport hunting at an early age, traveling on African safaris by the age of 12.
 Rhode began competing in skeet at age 10.